choria-io/website/docs/content/concepts/architecture/index.md

 ## Middleware Brokers

 Choria provides a system called Choria Broker.
-This Broker is to Choria what Ethernet is to servers.
+This Broker is to Choria what Ethernet is to nodes.
 All communications with the outside world will traverse this broker.

 Servers and Clients will open connections to the Broker, all communication with nodes will happen via this.